“When you are in your own lane, there is no traffic.” —Lucy Claire Dunbar, illustrator

 Staying in our lane has to do with knowing our foundation, a foundation that we know we have built and invested in – an ownership in other words rather than being a lessee or tenant.
 Another way of looking at it is being grounded in the knowing of ourselves: knowing what brings us to life and basing our journey forward on that knowledge rather than external motivation or influence.

-If we travel in our own lane, it is during times of upheaval to other lanes (road construction or entire closures) where many are traveling in a pack, dependent entirely on, for example, the utilization of road that is not their own when said road undergoes a change or becoming unavailable.
+If we travel in our own lane, it is during times of upheaval to other lanes (road construction or entire closures) where many are traveling in a pack, dependent entirely on, for example, the utilization of that road that is not their own when said road undergoes a change or becoming unavailable.
 For us, it will only be a momentary headache.
 Why?
 Because that other road isn’t our lane, but perhaps provides a tool of awareness of possibilities we witness while traveling in our lane.
-We can search learn from our observations of that other lane, we can even applaud, all the while continuing to travel without delay or impediment in our own.
+We can learn from our observations of that other lane, we can even applaud, all the while continuing to travel without delay or impediment in our own.

 We may, and likely will have to adapt, polish, and tweak as we travel along our lane, but who we are and what we share, the ethos of our way of traveling, doesn’t change.